mhpi/generic_deltamodel/docs/configuration.md

 - *scaling_function*: [sigmoid, softmax] Method to use for scaling learned weights.

-- *loss_function*: [KgeBatchLoss, KgeNormBatchLoss, MseLoss, NseBatchLoss, NseSqrtBatchLoss, RmseCombLoss, RmseLoss] Loss function for training.
+- *loss_function*: [KgeBatchLoss, KgeNormBatchLoss, MseLoss, NseBatchLoss, NseLogBatchLoss, NseSqrtBatchLoss, NseTrendBatchLoss, RmseCombLoss, RmseLoss] Loss function for training.
 See `./src/dmg/models/criterion/` for all available loss functions.
 You can add custom criterion, but they must follow Class-File convention as illustrated for `data_loader`, etc.

 - *use_rb_loss*: [bool] If True, include range-bound loss regularization.
 Penalize learned weights when their sum exceeds specific bounds.